Planar Graphs: Random Walks and Bipartiteness Testing: Algorithm

 Let us recall that $H_i$ consists of a set of short odd-length cycles $C_i$.
 The construction of $\mathcal H_i$ ensures that every cycle in $C_i$ also corresponds to a cycle in $\mathcal H_i$.
 Clearly, the length of the corresponding cycle in $\mathcal H_i$ is at most the length of the cycle in $H_i$ but due to edge contractions it may become lower.
 When we are constructing $H_{i+1}$ from $H_i$ by removing cycles from $C_i$ to obtain $C_{i+1}$, we ensure that for every cycle from $C_{i+1}$ the length in $\mathcal H_{i+1}$ is shorter than the length of the cycle in $\mathcal H_i$ (in addition to preserving property (a)).
-Thus, after $k$ steps (when $k$ is the maximum initial length of a cycle) all cycles are contracted to self-loops.
-But then, if $\mathcal H_k$ properly approximates the behavior of the random walk, a cycle can be detected and so $H=H_k$ satisfies both property (a) and (b), which finishes the proof.
+Thus, after $k-1$ steps (when $k$ is the maximum initial length of a cycle) all cycles are contracted to self-loops.
+But then, if $\mathcal H_k$ properly approximates the behavior of the random walk at larger scale, a cycle will be detected.
+Furthermore, if the random walk properties of $H_{k-1}$, \dots, $H_1$ are approximately those of $H_k$, we obtain that $H_1$ satisfies both property (a) and (b), which finishes the proof.

 While the above construction outlines the main line of thought, multiple details have to be taken care of.
 For instance, during the edge contractions we lose information about the original lengths of the paths and so an odd-length cycle in $\mathcal H_i$ may correspond to an even length set of cycles in $H_i$.